 Definition of C++

 C++ was developed with the intent of extending the procedural C language to include OO capabilities.
-C++ language syntax is the superset of C. It is hybrid languages in some entities are object types, and some are traditional primitive types.
+C++ language syntax is the superset of C. In C++ certain units are object type, and several are traditional primitive types, hence it a hybrid language.
 It is sometimes inconsistent with pure OO programming such as free-standing functions, because of its origin.
-However, syntax and semantics remain consistent across native and object data types.
+Nevertheless, syntax and semantics remain stable across native and object data types.

-C++ supports generalization with inheritance and runtime method resolution and permits multiple inheritance.
+Generalization with inheritance is assisted by C++ and runtime method resolution and allows multiple inheritance.
 Classes may include combination of polymorphic and non-polymorphic methods.
 A superclass must explicitly declare the particular method as virtual to enable runtime resolution for that method.
 This implementation is typically achieved by having each object contain a pointer to a table of the method to its class.
 It does not have shared basic object type as characterizes other OO languages.

 Method and function overloading is supported by C++ where they share the same name but have parameters that vary in number or type.
 Access specifiers are used to promote encapsulation by restricting the availability of class members (methods or data) in three ways: to methods of the class itself (private), the class and its subclasses (protected), or any class/method/function (public).
 All the restrictions are performed on classes no on the objects.
 C++ namespace provides a semantic scope for symbols but doesn’t affect the accessibility of visible entities.